poojithak27/distributed-admm-logistic-regression/README.md

-# Distributed ADMM Logistic Regression — gRPC Coordinator Architecture
+# Distributed ADMM Logistic Regression: gRPC Coordinator Architecture

 A distributed optimization system for large-scale logistic regression using ADMM (Alternating Direction Method of Multipliers).
 Workers run local gradient descent in parallel and synchronize through a gRPC coordinator service — no centralized data, no single point of computation.